-If you’ve never experienced sexual abuse, my first request would be that you not judge the actions of a single person who has—and what you think they may have done or NOT done right in the situation.
+If you’ve never experienced sexual abuse/assault (whether passively or aggressively done), my first request would be that you not judge the actions of a single person who has—and what you think they may have done or NOT done right in the situation.

 It’s one of those things where you don’t know how you’d act until you’re faced with the situation first-hand.
 It also depends on the offender, the age of the victim, and many other factors.